-A Woman's Heart Actually Broke After Her Dog Died
+This Woman's Heart Actually 'Broke' After Her Dog Died

 If you've ever lost a beloved pet, you know how much it can hurt.
-In fact, the pain could be enough to break your heart, suggests a new report published in the New England Journal of Medicine,
+In fact, the pain could be enough to break your heart, suggests a new report published in the New England Journal of Medicine.

 Last year, shortly after the death of her treasured Yorkshire terrier Meha, then 61-year-old Joanie Simpson woke up with symptoms consistent with a heart attack, reports the Washington Post.
 She was airlifted from her local emergency room to Houston's Memorial Hermann Heart & Vascular Institute, where doctors diagnosed her with something a bit more unusual: takotsubo cardiomyopathy, otherwise known as broken-heart syndrome.